Fair Resource Allocation in Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we propose \qffl, a novel optimization objective inspired by fair resource allocation strategies in wireless networks that encourages more fair accuracy distributions in federated learning.
-We develop an efficient and scalable method \qfflavg to solve this objective that is amenable to current federated optimization frameworks.
-Through our extensive experiments on federated datasets, we validate the resulting fairness, flexibility, and efficiency of our proposed approaches compared with existing baselines.
+In this work, we propose \qffl, a novel optimization objective inspired by fair resource allocation in wireless networks that encourages fairer (more uniform) accuracy distributions across devices in federated learning.
+We devise a scalable method, \qfflavg, to solve this objective in massive networks.
+Our empirical evaluation on a suite of federated datasets demonstrates the resulting fairness and flexibility of \qffl, as well as the efficiency of \qfflavg compared with existing baselines. {We show that our framework is useful not only for federated learning tasks, but also for other learning paradigms such as meta-learning.}